libsdl-org/SDL_ttf/README.txt

 There are plenty of freeware and shareware fonts available on the Internet though, and may suit your purposes.

-This library is under the zlib license, see the file "COPYING" for details.
+This library is under the zlib license, see the file "COPYING.txt" for details.

 Portions of this software are copyright © 2013 The FreeType Project (www.freetype.org).
 All rights reserved.